 Interviewing for Teaching Jobs

-Early-stage teacher job interviews will follow a traditional pattern with questions about your philosophy and approach to teaching, your chief assets as a teacher, your technical expertise, classroom managment style, motivations for entering the field, and weaknesses.
+Early-stage teacher job interviews will follow a traditional pattern with questions about your philosophy and approach to teaching, your chief assets as a teacher, your technical expertise, classroom management style, motivations for entering the field, and weaknesses.

 You will often be asked to provide examples of how you met challenges, handled diverse students, and addressed discipline issues.
 Be prepared to reference accomplishments in your student-teaching experience by providing concrete examples of how you achieved these successes.
 In some cases, you will be asked how you would handle hypothetical classroom situations.